top of page

 Producing Director / Board Member

-Nic Adams (he) is a 2025 NYSCA grant recipient for NECK DOWN.
+Nic Adams (he) is a 2025 NYSCA grant recipient for his play, NECK DOWN, which premiered as part of the tenth-anniversary Exponential Festival.
 He is an NYC-based educator, cultural organizer, and theatre-maker.
 MFA in playwriting, Brooklyn College ('23).
 Adams’ work has been presented at We Are Here Brooklyn Studios, Judson Memorial Church, Joe's Pub, The Bushwick Starr, JACK, and The Brick, among other venues, and by The BEAT Festival, and The Performing Garage Presents.
 His poetry has been published online at B O D Y Literature, and his short play, Grief Leash, is represented by Tiny Scripted.
 More at nicadams.com | IG: @nniiccoollaass

 headshot_1.png